 Couple in fatal motorcycle crash fell onto highway after hitting ramp wall, police say

-A Grand Prairie couple that died Saturday when the motorcycle they were riding crashed in Fort Worth had struck a ramp wall and landed on the highway below, police said.
+A Grand Prairie couple who died Saturday when the motorcycle they were riding crashed in Fort Worth had struck a ramp wall and landed on the highway below, police said.

 Dennis McCormick, 58, and Dedee McCormick, 54, died on Texas 183 in Fort Worth, according to the Tarrant County Medical Examiner’s Office.